 3. Skimping on the crumb

 A thorough coating will give your chicken that crunch you crave.
 No matter what type of crumb you use, coat the meat evenly and completely on every side.
-Step it up with this recipe for pretzel-coated chicken nuggets.

 4. Forgetting the last pat